vishvAsa/kalpAntaram/articles/shankara-smRti-notes.md

 ## paśubali
 Shankarasmriti's defense of pashubali: It is stated that animal sacrifices in Yajnas with guidance of Mantras is not himsa.
 However outside of ritual context one must never kill & eat animals.
 If one does, he will aquire sin equal to the total number of hair in animal's body.

+## Vratyastoma
+As per Shankarasmriti, the Dwijas who don't undergo Upanayana at the right age will fall from their Varna and become Vratyas.
+Vratyastoma ritual is done to admit the fallen Dwijas back into their respective Varnas.
+But in Kerala, this ritual is invalid.
+Hence the theory that the Nairs are fallen Vratya Kshatriyas who couldn't regain their Dwijahood and remained as Sat-Shudras deserve some merit.